loganathan-sekaran/ebrain/docs/README.md

 - Master multiple modalities (vision, language, audio, etc.)
 - Self-correct through feedback and teaching
 - Achieve expert-level performance in trained domains
+- Clone into specialized experts for different domains
+- Transfer knowledge between models like teacher and student

 ## Vision

 Create a model that mimics human brain development, starting from basic sensory processing and progressing through language acquisition, abstract reasoning, and finally achieving expertise in any domain it's taught.
+Once foundational training is complete, E-Brain can be cloned to create domain specialists, and knowledge can be transferred between models through a teacher-student paradigm, enabling a collaborative ecosystem of AI models.

 ## Documentation Structure